-These cuboctahedra are slightly flattened by the projection because they are being viewed from a 45° angle, but in 4D they are perfectly uniform cuboctahedra.
+These cuboctahedra are slightly flattened by the projection because they lie at a 45° angle to the 4D viewpoint, but in 4D they are perfectly uniform cuboctahedra.

 The remaining 8 triangular faces of the nearest rhombicuboctahedron are joined to 8 other rhombicuboctahedra, as shown next as two groups of 4: